 5. Employee Engagement Insights

-There is a wide variety of analytics, derived out of a video platform, that can help you understand your employees in depth.
+There is a wide variety of analytics, derived out of a video platforms, that can help you understand your employees in depth.
 With emails or other content pages, you cannot tell if employees are reading your whole email communications or pages – only that they opened or landed on the content.
 But with video, you can get analytics that will tell you exactly how your employees are responding to your content, how long they have watched the video, where they quit watching, or if they re-watched the same video again or skipped any parts of it.

 You can even learn about what videos specific viewers are watching and how engaged they are with the content.
 With this, you have the power to learn what content you should keep creating, what messages need refinement, and what is not working.
 When your content so effectively mirrors the interests of your employees, the employees feel that they are truly understood and valued.